 Using advisory platforms means saving time.
 With this saved time comes quicker delivery of services to clients.
-It’s certainly a win-win, which is reflected in our round up of the key takeaways from this year’s UHY survey.
+It’s certainly a win-win, which is reflected in our round up of the key takeaways from this year’s international report.

 Advisory services grow

-Those surveyed are making more cash, and the biggest earners are those rolling out advisory.
+Firms are starting to make more cash, and the biggest earners are those rolling out advisory.
 Clients are increasingly expecting value-added services from their accountants, and with this way of working comes a rise in client satisfaction.

 Tech is making processes quicker than ever, so you’re given a lot more time to serve clients and help them to grow their businesses – it’s not just about being compliant anymore.

-UHY continue, pointing out that because there are new things to be wary of – and to embrace – clients will have “cross-border activities”.
+There are new things to be wary of – and to embrace – as clients will have cross-border activities.
 This has resulted in growth in transaction advisory, as the implementation and integration of tech had created a much more streamlined way of working, globally.

 For example, Fresh Financials’ Emma Fox told us recently that the tech she’s using means her client meetings have become much more valuable for her bottom line – and for the enjoyment of her day to day:

 “Because we’re not spending much time getting the information into Xero, we’ve got the time to spend with our clients and do more in-depth processes.
 We’ll sit and have a chat, discuss things and look at the data together.
 It’s much more fun!”

 Fees are climbing